27 September, 2022| Website Maintenance|13 minutes

 - Use VPS and dedicated servers if your budget allows – or plan to move up to these servers as your business grows

-- Large companies and eCommerce websites need to consider using multiple dedicated servers to maintain fast website loading times
+- Large companies and eCommerce websites must consider using multiple dedicated servers to maintain fast website loading times.

-The maths is simple: The larger your file sizes (and the more files you have) the longer it will take for your pages to load.
+The maths is simple: The more extensive your file sizes (and the more files you have), the longer it will take for your pages to load.
 Optimised images compress your images to show the highest possible quality for the lowest possible file size.
 This is far more effective than leaving your images or scripts at their original size.
-If you resize your images without optimising you will end up with poor-quality, grainy images that look cheap and unprofessional.
+If you resize your images without optimising, you will have poor-quality, grainy images that look cheap and unprofessional.

-There are plenty of great tools that can help you optimise the existing images on your site quickly and easily as well as convert any images as you upload them.
-It’s also important to delete duplicate files you may have hidden in your website storage and library folders – again, optimisation tools are available that can do these tasks for you.
+Plenty of great tools can help you optimise the existing images on your site quickly and easily, as well as convert any images as you upload them.
+It’s also essential to delete duplicate files hidden in your website storage and library folders; optimisation tools are available to do these tasks for you.

 Less really is more.
 An overly busy website includes behind-the-scenes plug-ins that may be excessive or unnecessary.
-Be selective about the plugins you use as each one will require loading time.
-When it comes to website design make sure you only have the content that is actually needed to get your message across.
-A website that is simple and clear is far more effective in winning users’ trust conversions than one that has all the bells and whistles.
+Be selective about the plugins you use, as each will require loading time.
+When it comes to website design, ensure you only have the content needed to get your message across.
+A simple and clean website is far more effective in winning users’ trust conversions than one with all the bells and whistles.

-Users are tapping into the internet on the go more than ever, and mobile web searches are outweighing those done from desktop machines as people are not tied to desks as much anymore and are looking for information and researching purchases and services while out and about.
-Knowing this means it becomes all important to create a dedicated website design suited to mobiles and handheld screens.
-That includes touchscreen-friendly options, hamburger menus and well-presented pathways to get users from A to B easily.
+Users are tapping into the internet on the go more than ever, and mobile web searches outweigh those done from desktop machines as people are not tied to desks anymore and are looking for information and researching purchases and services while out and about.
+Knowing this means creating a dedicated website design suited to mobiles and handheld screens becomes all-important.
+That includes touchscreen-friendly options, hamburger menus and well-presented pathways to get users from A to B quickly.

-The best way to strip down your content for instant mobile loading is to ask an experienced developer to adapt your pages for you and maintain them going forward.
+The best way to strip down your content for instant mobile loading is to ask an experienced developer to adapt your pages for you and maintain them in the future.

 Please Test

-While testing changes takes time and a little extra effort it’s a step you just can’t miss.
-As well as testing to make sure the site runs well on a screen, also check the data to see if there are quantifiable improvements as well as to flag any errors or unwanted ramifications.
-You want to be the first to know if things have gone wrong, not to hear about it from your prospects or see it on your next bounce ratings.
+While testing changes takes time and a little extra effort, it’s a step you can’t miss.
+As well as testing to ensure the site runs well on a screen; also check the data to see if there are quantifiable improvements and flag any errors or unwanted ramifications.
+You want to be the first to know if things have gone wrong, not to hear about it from your prospects or see it on your subsequent bounce ratings.

-After completing your changes be sure to test both on a screen and through your data tools.
+After completing your changes, test both on a screen and through your data tools.

-It might take some time to work through the long list of issues before you’ll see any marked difference in your page loading times.
+Working through the long list of issues might take some time before you’ll see any marked difference in your page loading times.
 Even so, I’d still say test and publish in small stages so you can monitor your progress and know where to backtrack if you make a wrong move.

-If you have done all you can to make improvements on your end of the website and your site is still showing slow loading times, the most probable explanation is poor web hosting.
+If you have done all you can to improve your end of the website and your site still shows slow loading times, poor web hosting is the most probable explanation.

 Seek Help

-If you can’t manage your website speed yourself due to not having the knowledge or not having the time, get a professional website developer to assist you.
-In most cases, there isn’t a lot to do to fix and maintain website speed so the costs are low and the rewards are high.
+If you can’t manage your website speed yourself due to a lack of knowledge or time, get a professional website developer to assist you.
+In most cases, there isn’t much to do to fix and maintain website speed, so the costs and rewards are low.

-Often even the smallest changes you make to your website can result in instantly knocking seconds off your page loading times.
-It is possible to see instant results, especially if your images haven’t been optimised or you have an excessive amount of plug-ins.
+Often, even the most minor changes to your website can instantly knock seconds off your page loading times.
+It is possible to see instant results, especially if your images haven’t been optimised or you have excessive plug-ins.

 You can use the information in this blog to find and use online tools to increase your website speed.

-Improving your page loading times has been proven to reduce bounce rates and improve conversions.
-As an added bonus, as well as proving a more trustworthy and reliable website for your users you also win favour with Google’s core web vitals and see an increase in your search engine rankings.
+Improving page loading times has been proven to reduce bounce rates and improve conversions.
+As a bonus, as well as proving a more trustworthy and reliable website for your users, you also win favour with Google’s core web vitals and see an increase in your search engine rankings.